 Psychiatric Medication For Children And Adolescents: Part II - Types Of Medications

-ADHD Medications: Stimulant and non-stimulant medications may be helpful as part of the treatment for attention deficit hyperactive disorder (ADHD).
+ADHD Medications: Stimulant and non-stimulant medications may be helpful as part of the treatment for attention-deficit/hyperactive disorder (ADHD).
 They come in several different forms, such as pills, patches, and liquid forms.
-Examples of stimulants include: Dextroamphetamine (Dexedrine, Adderal, Vyanse, Procentra) and Methylphenidate (Ritalin, Metadate, Concerta, Daytrana, Focalin).
-Non-stimulant medications include Atomoxetine (Strattera), Guanfacine (Tenex, Intuniv) and Clonidine (Kapvay).
+Examples of stimulants include Dextroamphetamine (Dexedrine, Adderall, Vyvanse, Procentra), Methylphenidate (Concerta, Daytrana, Metadate, Ritalin), and Dexmethylphenidate (Focalin).
+Non-stimulant medications include Atomoxetine (Strattera), Guanfacine (Tenex, Intuniv), and Clonidine (Kapvay).

-Antidepressant Medications: Antidepressant medications may be helpful in the treatment of depression, school phobias, panic attacks, and other anxiety disorders, bedwetting, eating disorders, obsessive-compulsive disorder, posttraumatic stress disorder, and attention deficit hyperactive disorder.
+Antidepressant Medications: Antidepressant medications may be helpful in the treatment of depression, school phobias, panic attacks and other anxiety disorders, bedwetting, eating disorders, obsessive-compulsive disorder, posttraumatic stress disorder, and attention-deficit/hyperactive disorder.
 There are several types of antidepressant medications.
-Examples of serotonin reuptake inhibitors (SRI's) include: Fluoxetine (Prozac), Sertraline (Zoloft), Paroxetine (Paxil), Fluvoxamine (Luvox), Venlafaxine (Effexor), Desvenlafaxine (Pristiq), Citalopram (Celexa) and Escitalopram (Lexapro).
-Examples of serotonin norepinephrine reuptake inhibitors (SNRIs) include Venlafaxine (Effexor, Pristiq), and Duloxetine (Cymbalta).
-Examples of atypical antidepressants include: Bupropion (Wellbutrin), Nefazodone (Serzone), Trazodone (Desyrel), and Mirtazapine (Remeron).
-Examples of tricyclic antidepressants (TCA's) include: Amitriptyline (Elavil), Clomipramine (Anafranil), Imipramine (Tofranil), and Nortriptyline (Pamelor).
-Examples of monoamine oxidase inhibitors (MAOI's) include: Phenelzine (Nardil), and Tranylcypromine (Parnate).
+Examples of selective serotonin reuptake inhibitors (SSRIs) include: Fluoxetine (Prozac), Sertraline (Zoloft), Paroxetine (Paxil), Fluvoxamine (Luvox), Citalopram (Celexa), and Escitalopram (Lexapro).
+Examples of serotonin norepinephrine reuptake inhibitors (SNRIs) include Venlafaxine (Effexor), Desvenlafaxine (Pristiq), and Duloxetine (Cymbalta).
+Examples of atypical antidepressants include Bupropion (Wellbutrin), Nefazodone (Serzone), Trazodone (Desyrel), and Mirtazapine (Remeron).
+Examples of tricyclic antidepressants (TCAs) include Amitriptyline (Elavil), Clomipramine (Anafranil), Imipramine (Tofranil), and Nortriptyline (Pamelor).
+Examples of monoamine oxidase inhibitors (MAOIs) include Phenelzine (Nardil) and Tranylcypromine (Parnate).

 Antipsychotic Medications: These medications can be helpful in controlling psychotic symptoms (delusions, hallucinations) or disorganized thinking.
-These medications may also help muscle twitches ("tics") or verbal outbursts as seen in Tourette's Syndrome.
+They are also used to treat irritability in autism.
+These medications may also help muscle twitches ("tics") or verbal outbursts as seen in Tourette's disorder.
 They are occasionally used to treat severe anxiety and may help in reducing very aggressive behavior.
-Examples of first generation antipsychotic medications include: Chlorpromazine (Thorazine), Thioridazine (Mellaril), Fluphenazine (Prolixin), Trifluoperazine (Stelazine), Thiothixene (Navane), and Haloperidol (Haldol).
-Second generation antipsychotic medications (also known as atypical or novel) include: Clozapine (Clozaril), Risperidone (Risperdal), Paliperidon (Invega), Quetiapine (Seroquel), Olanzapine (Zyprexa), Ziprasidone (Geodon) and Aripiprazole (Abilify) Iloperidone (Fanapt), Lurasidon (Latuda), and Asenapine (Saphris).
+Examples of first generation antipsychotic medications include Chlorpromazine (Thorazine), Thioridazine (Mellaril), Fluphenazine (Prolixin), Trifluoperazine (Stelazine), Thiothixene (Navane), and Haloperidol (Haldol).
+Second generation antipsychotic medications (also known as atypical or novel) include Aripiprazole (Abilify), Clozapine (Clozaril), Risperidone (Risperdal), Olanzapine (Zyprexa), Paliperidone (Invega), Quetiapine (Seroquel), Ziprasidone (Geodon), Iloperidone (Fanapt), Lurasidone (Latuda), and Asenapine (Saphris).

-Mood Stabilizers and Anticonvulsant Medications: These medications may be helpful in treating bipolar disorder, severe mood symptoms and mood swings (manic and depressive), aggressive behavior and impulse control disorders.
-Examples include: Lithium (lithium carbonate, Eskalith), Valproic Acid (Depakote, Depakene), Carbamazepine (Tegretol), Lamotrigine (Lamictil), and Oxcarbazepine (Trileptal).
+Mood Stabilizers and Anticonvulsant Medications: These medications may be helpful in treating bipolar disorder, severe mood symptoms and mood swings (manic and depressive), aggressive behavior, and impulse control disorders.
+Examples include Lithium (lithium carbonate, Eskalith, Lithobid), Valproic Acid (Depakote, Depakene), Carbamazepine (Tegretol), Lamotrigine (Lamictall), and Oxcarbazepine (Trileptal).

-Anti-anxiety Medications: Selective serotonin reuptake inhibitors (SSRIs) are used to treat anxiety in children and adolescents and are described above in the antidepressant section.
+Anti-Anxiety Medications: Selective serotonin reuptake inhibitors (SSRIs) are used to treat anxiety in children and adolescents and are described above in the Antidepressant section.
 There are also other medications used to treat anxiety in adults.
-These medications are rarely used in children and adolescents, but may be helpful for brief treatment of severe anxiety.
-These include: benzodiazepines; antihistamines; and atypicals.
-Examples of benzodiazepines include: Alprazolam (Xanax), lorazepam (Ativan), Diazepam (Valium), and Clonazepam (Klonopin).
-Examples of antihistamines include: Diphenhydramine (Benadryl), and Hydroxyzine (Vistaril).
-Examples of atypical anti-anxiety medications include: Buspirone (BuSpar), and Zolpidem (Ambien).
+These medications are rarely used in children and adolescents but may be helpful for brief treatment of severe anxiety.
+These include benzodiazepines, antihistamines, and atypical antipsychotics.
+Examples of benzodiazepines include Alprazolam (Xanax), lorazepam (Ativan), Diazepam (Valium), and Clonazepam (Klonopin).
+Examples of antihistamines include Diphenhydramine (Benadryl) and Hydroxyzine (Vistaril).
+Examples of atypical anti-anxiety medications include Buspirone (BuSpar) and Zolpidem (Ambien).

 Sleep Medications: A variety of medications may be used for a short period to help with sleep problems.
-Examples include: Trazodone (Desyrel), Zolpidem (Ambien), Zaleplon (Sonata), Eszopiclone (Lunesta), and Diphenhydramine (Benadryl).
+Examples include melatonin, Trazodone (Desyrel), Zolpidem (Ambien), Zaleplon (Sonata), Eszopiclone (Lunesta), and Diphenhydramine (Benadryl).

-Many newer medications are taken once a day.
-These medications have the designation SR (sustained release), ER or XR (extended release), CR (controlled release) or LA (long-acting).
+Long-Acting Medications: Many newer medications are taken once a day.
+These medications have the designation SR (sustained release), ER or XR (extended release), CR (controlled release), or LA (long-acting).